黑料不打烊

 The 黑料不打烊 is pleased to have been awarded funding for doctoral studentships in the Arts and Humanities through the (AHRC) .

-The scheme aims to attract applicants from a wide range of backgrounds.
+The scheme aims to attract applicants from a wide range of backgrounds, and we particularly welcome applicants from under-represented groups.

 Award Details

-Studentships will be to commence in October 2026.
-They will cover fees at the UK/Republic of Ireland rate; a stipend (or living allowance); and additional funds to support research and training.
+Studentships will commence in October 2026.
+They will cover fees at the UK/Republic of Ireland rate; a stipend, or living allowance (the 2025/26 rate is £20,780); and additional funds to support research and training.

 Eligibility